atif0911/AI-Video_Gen/README.md

 Make sure your API keys are valid and have sufficient quota.
 The pipeline automatically skips already-generated assets to optimize performance.

+🧠 Technical Highlights: "Smart Resume"
+The pipeline includes a custom checkpoint system.
+Before calling external APIs, the engine verifies the local existence of script_text in the database and asset files in the project directory.
+This ensures resilience against network failures and optimizes API quota usage.

 📄 License
 This project was developed as part of a technical assessment for ASTRONOVA SYNERGIES LLP.